31 (Mostly) Over-$200 Gifts For The Splurge-Worthy People On Your List

 An Actually Good-Looking Air Conditioner

 If you've got loved ones living in stickier, humid climates all-year round, gifting this "smart" AC is going to be a game-changer.
-Our Lifestyle Writer Alexandra Polk reviewed it firsthand and wrote about her favorite Windmill feature, The Windmill Air app: "With a single *boop* to my phone, I can turn my AC on from anywhere in my apartment (or even before I get home) so I don't walk into a humid swamp.
+Our lifestyle writer Alexandra Polk reviewed it firsthand and wrote about her favorite Windmill feature, The Windmill Air app: "With a single *boop* to my phone, I can turn my AC on from anywhere in my apartment (or even before I get home) so I don't walk into a humid swamp.
 I can put it on a schedule, connect it to Alexa or a Google Assistant, and just be in complete control of my AC whenever I want."

 If you've got loved ones living in stickier, humid climates all-year round, gifting this "smart" AC is going to be a game-changer.
-Our Lifestyle Writer Alexandra Polk reviewed it firsthand and wrote about her favorite Windmill feature, The Windmill Air app: "With a single *boop* to my phone, I can turn my AC on from anywhere in my apartment (or even before I get home) so I don't walk into a humid swamp.
+Our lifestyle writer Alexandra Polk reviewed it firsthand and wrote about her favorite Windmill feature, The Windmill Air app: "With a single *boop* to my phone, I can turn my AC on from anywhere in my apartment (or even before I get home) so I don't walk into a humid swamp.
 I can put it on a schedule, connect it to Alexa or a Google Assistant, and just be in complete control of my AC whenever I want."

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 If you buy something we link to on our site, Refinery29 may earn commission.